Japanese nationalism

 In Meiji Japan, nationalist ideology consisted of a blend of native and imported political philosophies, initially developed by the Meiji government to promote national unity and patriotism, first in defense against colonization by Western powers, and later in a struggle to attain equality with the Great Powers.

-It evolved throughout the Taishō and Shōwa periods, and was used to justify increasingly extreme ideology, such as fascism, totalitarianism, and overseas expansionism.
-It has also provided a political and ideological foundation for the actions and atrocities of the Japanese military in the years leading up to and throughout World War II.
+It evolved throughout the Taishō and Shōwa periods, and it was increasingly used to justify extreme ideologies, such as fascism, militarism, racism, totalitarianism, and overseas expansionism.
+It has also provided a political as well as an ideological foundation for the actions and the atrocities of the Japanese military in the years leading up to and throughout World War II.

-Japanese nationalism has been used as justification for revising history textbooks from revisionist perspectives, which denies Japanese imperialist atrocities, including 'comfort women' and the Nanjing Massacre.
+Japanese nationalism has been used as a justification for the censoring of history textbooks which results in the espousal of revisionist perspectives, which consists of the denial of Japanese imperialist atrocities, including 'comfort women' and the Nanjing Massacre.

-Meiji era beginnings (1868–1912)
+Origins during the Meiji era (1868–1912)

 During the final days of the Tokugawa shogunate, the perceived threat of foreign encroachment, especially after the arrival of Commodore Matthew C. Perry and the signing of the Kanagawa Accord, led to increased prominence to the development of nationalist ideologies.
 Some prominent daimyō promoted the concept of fukko (a return to the past), while others promoted ōsei (the Emperor's supreme authority).
 The terms were not mutually exclusive, merging into the sonnō jōi (revere the emperor, expel the barbarians) concept, which in turn was a major driving force in starting the Meiji Restoration.

 The Meiji Constitution of 1889 defined allegiance to the State as the citizen's highest duty.
 The constitution itself contained a mix of political Western practices and traditional Japanese political ideas.